 - Music Production

 - Mixing, Sound Mastering

 - Music History

-What Equipment do you Need to get Started as a Music Editor?
+Equipment to get Started as a Music Editor

 If you are brand new to music editing, I think the tools listed below should be enough to get you started.
 It is not cheap getting started with this, but the sooner you invest in ProTools, the better.